Follow symlinks when adding directory

 mkdir -p to save one step (but only

 .: total 4684 -rw-r--r-- 1 simon simon 4790753 Jun 11 15:30 file.flac drwxr-xr-x 2 simon simon 4096 Jun 11 15:30 subdir ./subdir: total 0 lrwxrwxrwx 1 simon simon 12 Jun 11 15:30 file.flac -> ../file.flac

 audacious -V subdir

-#3 Updated by John Lindgren 4 days ago
+#3 Updated by John Lindgren over 4 years ago

 This is currently the expected behavior.
 Adding a directory adds only regular files (and no playlist files), to guard against infinite recursion.

 We could probably relax the rule and allow adding symlinks to regular files (but still no symlinks to directories).